Library Instruction

 Citation and formatting assistance

 Appropriately citing your research sources and putting your dissertation documents into the correct format are complex and frustrating tasks.
 Each university and academic department within each school set specific guidelines for formatting dissertations.
-LSCS librarians can assist you with the appropriate citation format for your sources (APA, MLA, Chicago, etc.) and can recommend a number of helpful online tools and guides.
+LSC librarians can assist you with the appropriate citation format for your sources (APA, MLA, Chicago, etc.) and can recommend a number of helpful online tools and guides.
 Your university library will likely have similar tools, and additional subscriptions to citation-building and organizing services.
-LSCS librarians can also help you seek out the appropriate dissertation formatting guidelines for your university and academic department on the web.
+LSC librarians can also help you seek out the appropriate dissertation formatting guidelines for your university and academic department on the web.

 Direct research consultation